dendibakh/perf-book/chapters/0-Preface/0-2 Preface.md

 When I was taking my first steps in performance engineering, the only good sources of information on the topic were software developer manuals, which are not what mainstream developers like to read.
 Frankly, I wish I had this book when I was trying to learn low-level performance analysis.
 In 2016 I started sharing things that I learned on my blog, and received some positive feedback from my readers.
 Some of them suggested I aggregate this information into a book.
 This book is their fault.

 Many people have asked me why I decided to self-publish.
 In fact, I initially tried to pitch it to several reputable publishers, but they didn't see the financial benefits of making such a book.
 However, I really wanted to write it, so I decided to do it anyway.
-In the end, it turned out quite well, so I decided to self-publish the second edition also.
+In the end, it turned out quite well, so I decided to self-publish the second edition too.

 The first edition was released in November 2020.
 It was well-received by the community, however, readers gave me a lot of constructive criticism.
 The most popular feedback was to include exercises for experimentation.
 Some readers complained that it was too focused on Intel CPUs and didn't cover other architectures like AMD and ARM.
 Other readers suggested that I should cover system performance, not just CPU performance.
 The second edition expands in all these and many other directions.
 It came out to be twice as big as the first book.